 Home field advantage

-The home field advantage refers to the edge which the team hosting a baseball game has over its opponent.
+The home field advantage refers to the edge which the team hosting a baseball game (the "home team") has over its opponent (the "visiting team").
 Home field advantage also refers to the team that will host the greater number of games in a best-of-five or best-of-seven postseason series, if the series goes to the limit.
-While home field advantage exists in every sport because the host team usually benefits from better knowledge of the field on which the game is played, and will have a favorable crowd cheering it on, in baseball, the rules give the home team an additional benefit.
+While home field advantage exists in every sport because the host team usually benefits from better knowledge of the field on which the game is played, and will have a partisan crowd cheering it on, in baseball, the rules give the home team an additional benefit.
 That benefit is the possibility of batting last, which means knowing precisely how many runs it must score to win or tie the game, allowing the manager to adjust his strategy accordingly, i.e. playing to score one run or trying for a "big inning".